reddit12345/COMP3040A2/README.md

 - One example of a Markdown editor is StackEdit.
 StackEdit lets you write Markdown files conveniently and efficiently.

 ### Writing a Markdown file
-1. Firstly, you have to know your target audience as it is important to set the tone of your
+1. Firstly, you have to know your target audience as it is important to set the tone of your document.
+2. Structure the content of your resume by placing appropriate headings (use #
 ## 2. Use a Distributed Version Control System
 -   Making use of a distributed version control system (DVCS) is paramount in software development.
 This tool is incredibly powerful - offering scalability, auditing, collaboration, and recovery features essential for successful software development endeavors.
 - Github is one of the many DVCS out there and offers robust features to help you start, organize, and maintain your work development.